gsllucas/scaling-sockets-rabbitmq/README.md

 # Overview

-This a proof of concept to escalate websockets application with messaging broker.
+This a proof of concept to scaling websockets application with messaging broker.

 It is divided in 3 core application as below: